j33ff/war-card-game/readme.md

 [War Card Game on GitHub Pages](https://j33ff.github.io/war-card-game/)

 To start the game play, click the "Deal Cards" button.
-To reset the board and start the game again, click the "Reset Game" button.
+To reset the board, deal a fresh deck of shuffled cards, and start the game again, click the "Reset Game" button.

 **When two cards are tied, wait for the 4 new cards to be drawn.
 The game status will change to, "Drawing 4 new cards..."**